 - AWS Glue: It is an ETL (extract-load-transform) tool to process extremely large amounts of data.
 This is used to prepare the data for the Data Analytics phase, after processing.

 Once the data has been processed and filtered, the filtered information is put through analytical tools to derive insights and answers.
 There are multiple ways to go about this step, depending on the type and size of data and on the type of analytical routines that need to be executed.
 These tools are mentioned below:

-- Amazon Redshift: Redshift is the cheapest and fastest cloud data warehousing tool for Big Data use cases.
+- Amazon Redshift: Amazon Redshift is the cheapest and fastest cloud data warehousing tool for Big Data use cases.
 You can easily integrate it with other AWS and third-party applications, such as S3 Data Lake, RDS, EMR, SageMaker, and Quicksight.

-- Amazon SageMaker: SageMaker is a cloud service used to analyze and conveniently create Machine Learning models out of Big Data.
+- Amazon SageMaker: Amazon SageMaker is a cloud service used to analyze and conveniently create Machine Learning models out of Big Data.

 - Amazon Elasticsearch: It is a cloud service used to implement efficient search engines for Big Data files.

 Enroll in our Big Data Online Training to learn Big Data from industry experts.

 An AWS Certified Big Data Specialty expert should be able to securely perform all his jobs because data security is key in modern business practices, where everything is online.
 Amazon provides security features with each of its services, and certified professionals should be well aware of the security practices that need to be followed while they work.